mendicant-original/puzzlenode/README.markdown

 1. Fork our GitHub repository: <http://github.com/rmu/puzzlenode>
 2. Clone the fork to your computer
 3. Run `bundle install` to install all of the dependencies

-To configure University Web:

-1. Create a `database.yml` file in `config`.
+4. Create a `database.yml` file in `config`.
 The `config` directory contains an example `database.yml` for PostgreSQL.
-2. Create an `omniauth.yml` file in `config`.
+5. Create an `omniauth.yml` file in `config`.
 The `config` directory contains an example `omniauth.yml` file.
-3. Create a `config/initializers/secret_token.rb` file.
+6. Create a `config/initializers/secret_token.rb` file.
 The
    `config/initializers` directory contains an example `secret_token.rb` file with instructions for generating a secret token.
-4. Run the Rails tasks to initialize a development and a test database:
+7. Run the Rails tasks to initialize a development and a test database:

 `rake db:migrate`